andrewchambers/minias/README.md

 # minias

-An assembler for elf x86_64, written for fun and learning.
+An assembler for x86_64, written for fun and learning.

 Goals:

 - Assemble the output of [cproc](https://github.com/michaelforney/cproc)/[qbe](https://c9x.me/compile/).
-- x86_64 elf output.
+- Relocatable elf output.
 - Static linking only.
 - A simple, tiny, fast implementation (in that order).

 Non Goals:

 - Assemble every assembly instruction.
+- Assemble other architectures.
 - Work as a library.

 # Resources